-- + Management C Plan - Confidential treatment has been granted for certain portions omitted from this exhibit pursuant to Rule 24b-2 under the Securities Exchange Act of 1934, as amended.
++ Management Contract or Compensatory Plan

+[†] Confidential treatment has been granted for certain portions omitted from this exhibit pursuant to Rule 24b-2 under the Securities Exchange Act of 1934, as amended.
 Confidential portions of this exhibit have been separately filed with the Securities and Exchange Commission.

-Incorporated by reference to the Company's Registration Statement on Form S-1 (Reg.
+^{} Incorporated by reference to the Company's Registration Statement on Form S-1 (Reg.
 No. 333-43199).